Is your income exempt from taxes as “difficulty of care payments”?

 8. How do I declare my payments from PICS as DOC payments?

-To declare your payments from PICS as DOC, please complete the IRS Notice 2014-7 Certification.
-Submit your completed form to PICS Payroll:
+To declare your payments from PICS as DOC, please contact PICS Payroll for more information:

 Read more information from the IRS on Notice 2014-7